Logotipo

 Conclusion

-The clearest storylines to watch: whether Boston can repeat (historically rare post-dynasty), whether the Suns’ three-scorer experiment survives the defensive load it demands, and whether Giannis and Lillard develop enough chemistry to make Milwaukee a real threat.
+The clearest storylines to watch: whether the defending-champion Thunder can go back-to-back, whether Boston can climb back to the top, whether the reshaped Suns find their footing after losing Durant and Beal, and whether Giannis and Lillard develop enough chemistry to make Milwaukee a real threat.
 The Western Conference has four or five teams with legitimate finals paths — the East’s hierarchy is clearer but more fragile at the top.

 Frequently Asked Questions